M44 is well placed

-From London (click to change), it will be visible between 18:02 and 05:57.
-It will become accessible at around 18:02, when it rises 16° above your eastern horizon, and then reach its highest point in the sky at 23:58, 58° above your southern horizon.
-It will become inaccessible at around 05:57 when it sinks to 16° above your western horizon.
+From London, it will be visible in the evening sky, becoming accessible at around 18:06 (BST) as the dusk sky fades, 16° above your eastern horizon.
+It will then reach its highest point in the sky at 23:57, 58° above your southern horizon.
+It will continue to be observable until around 05:55, when it sinks to 16° above your western horizon.

 At magnitude 3.1, M44 is tricky to make out with the naked eye except from a dark site, but is visible through a pair of binoculars or small telescope.

 The position of M44 is as follows: